- Fine Art

 It’s the Art – YOUR ART – that you have to love.

 You’re going to have to give stuff up.
 Your friends might live paycheck to paycheck.
-If you decide to try to make a living at it, you’ll live piece to piece, or gig to gig, or piece to gig to piece, or gig to piece to… There’s little rhyme or reason to an elusive pattern of sales.
+If you decide to try to make a living at it, you’ll live piece to piece, or gig to gig, or piece to gig to piece, or gig to piece to year to year… There’s little rhyme or reason to that elusive pattern of sales.
 It’s feast or famine with a long, slow, barely thirst-quenching trickle in between.
 You’ll have to decide what you want to bet on in that patternless pattern – what you want to gamble on your own talents and imagination.
-You’ll win some bets, and lose some.
+You’ll lose some bets.
+But you’ll win others.